 Other than saturated fat, I can’t think of a nutrient that’s been so universally maligned and demonized as salt.
 All the experts hate it and recommend that we get as little of it as possible.
 They even all seem to have their own little anti-salt slogans.
 The American Diabetes Association recommends between 2300 and 1500 mg of sodium per day (“Be Sodium Savvy”).
-The American Heart Association wants you eating less than 1500 mg per day (“Shaking the Salt Habit“) and claims that 97% of young people already eat way too much salt.
-The other ADA – the American Dietetic Association – also recommends between 2300 and 1500 mg, but their slogan is far inferior (“Slice Your Sodium Intake“).
-It’s quite the pile-on, isn’t it?
+The American Heart Association wants you eating less than 1500 mg per day and claims that 97% of young people already eat way too much salt.
+The Academy of Nutrition and Dietetics (formerly the American Dietetic Association) also recommends keeping sodium below 2300 mg.

 Except that there’s another non-industrialized group (and you only need one) whose slightly different results kinda muck up the Yanomami argument: the Kuna of Panama.

 Among the Kuna, a tribe native to Panama, both salt intake and blood pressure were also historically low well into old age.
-To study whether the two variables were linked, researchers examined a group of “acculturated” Kuna with ample access to salt and an otherwise strict adherence to their traditional way of life.
-Little changed but the salt intake, in other words.
+To study whether the two variables were linked, researchers examined a group of “acculturated” Kuna2 with ample access to salt and an otherwise strict adherence to their traditional way of life.
+Little changed but the salt intake. in other words.
 But, despite consuming an average of 2.6 daily teaspoons of salt (and sometimes up to 6 teaspoons), the Kuna did not have hypertension, not even in old age.
-There was no change between the hypertensive statuses of 20 year old Kuna and 60 year old Kuna, even though they ate more salt.
+In other words, there was no change between the hypertensive statuses of 20 year old Kuna and 60 year old Kuna, even though they ate more salt.

 All in all, drastic reduction of sodium can reduce blood pressure by a few points.
 The evidence is pretty consistent on that.
 But the example of the Kuna shows that there’s way more to blood pressure than how much salt you eat, like how much potassium you eat.